dargap3/interview-preparation/README.md

 - **Space Complexity**:
   - Adjacency list: O(V + E), where E is edges count.
   - Adjacency matrix: O(V^2).

+## Algorithms

+### 1. Recursion:

+Recursion isn't technically an algorithm, it's more of a concept.
+A recursive function is a function that refers to itself.

+There are 3 rules when we talk about resursion:

+1. Identify the base case.
+2. Indetify the recursive case.
+3. Get closer and closer and return when needed.
+Usually you have 2 returns.

+Recursion is useful for things such as tree data structures and doing traversal.

+Recursion could be really space complexity expensive and we have to be careful whenever we use it.

 ## USEFUL RESOURCES